 Windjammer accommodations are rustic by cruise ship standards.
 The warm glow of varnished wood and unique features of each cabin offer an atmosphere of comfort far different from a luxury liner.

-Swift’s three cabins are double-occupancy, with one that can accommodate 3 twin beds.
+Swift’s three cabins are double-occupancy, with one that has 3 twin beds.
 Singles wishing to sail on the Swift would need to pay the full cabin price unless another single is available to share the cabin.
 We do have a wait list for persons wishing to travel alone.

 The galley is a large room with heavy wooden tables sculpted to fit the space and surrounding comfortable settees that invite you to linger.
 It is your dining room, living room, and family room – a welcoming place to eat, read, play cards, or just relax.